Cognigy/Documentation/docs/en/docs/help/get-help.md

 For a better and faster handling of your ticket you should provide as much information as you can give us.

-The following sections describe recommended attachments and informations you could send us to accelerate the ticket handling process.
+The following sections describe recommended attachments and information you could send us to accelerate the ticket handling process.

 ## General Problems